 - Previous day’s soreness that hasn’t healed

 - Unexplained cravings that are mostly around coffee, sugar, and junk foods.

 - Bigger appetite and lack of satiety

 - Technology should be weaned off two hours before sleep and caffeine right before sunset because it takes longer for your body to eliminate it from your system.

 - Deep breathing before sleep is the biggest and natural tranquilizer.
 It enables deeper sleep cycles.

 - Use the facility of nature through essential oils

 - Practice yoga for sleep, right before you retire to bed.
 Research shows that even a 20-minute powerful yoga session can give 2 hours of the deepest stage of sleep.

-- Plan and practice a bedtime routine to arrange your mind and body for sleep. it’s important to possess that disconnect from day-time and night-time. a bit like having a morning routine helps us build the inspiration for the day, a night-time routine helps us have a decent night’s rest.
+- Plan and practice a bedtime routine to arrange your mind and body for sleep. it’s important to possess that disconnect from day-time and night-time.
+Similar to how your morning routine builds motivation for the day, a night-time routine can help you sleep at night.

 Party or not, sleep is vital for our body’s functions.
 It gets more important when we part, drink, over-eat, and spend many long hours awake.
 Our body needs to heal, and it needs to heal more than usual.
 Make your environment comfortable and have a good night of sleep so that you are ready to party again!